HumanSignal/label-studio/docs/source/guide/FAQ.md

 ## Audio wave doesn't match annotations

-If you find that, after annotating audio data, the visible audio wave doesn't match the timestamps and the sound, try converting the audio to a different format.
+If you find that after annotating audio data, the visible audio wave doesn't match the timestamps and the sound, try converting the audio to a different format.
 For example, if you are annotating mp3 files, try converting them to wav files.

 ```bash
 ffmpeg -y -i audio.mp3 -ar 8k -ac 1 audio.wav